 (32) Histology supporting text;

 Any person required to report pursuant to this paragraph may elect to report to the department through an existing cancer registry if the registry submits the information in accordance with the requirements of this rule.

-(C) Each and every physician, dentist, hospital, and other person providing diagnostic services to patients with cancer will report the diagnosis within six months of the date of diagnosis.
-Facilities or persons providing treatment services to patients with cancer will report the case within six months of the date of first contact with the case patient.
+(B) Each and every physician, dentist, hospital, and other person who diagnose patients as having cancer will report the patient's cancer within six months of the date of diagnosis.
+Facilities or persons providing treatment services to patients for a cancer diagnosis will report the patient's cancer within six months of the date of first contact with the patient.

-(D) All physicians, dentists, hospitals or persons providing diagnostic or treatment services to patients with cancer shall grant to the department or its authorized representative access to all records that identify cases of cancer or establish characteristics of cancer, the treatment of cancer, or the medical status of any identified cancer patient.
+(C) All physicians, dentists, hospitals or other persons who diagnose patients as having cancer or provide treatment services to patients for a cancer diagnosis shall grant to the department or its authorized representative access to all records that identify cases of cancer or establish characteristics of cancer, the treatment of cancer, or the medical status of any identified cancer patient.